ktk-2005/Feedbacker-Forum/docs/docker.md

 ## Usage

 There are two different configurations set up with the Docker Compose tool to orchestrate multiple containers.
 Here's a summary of useful commands to know.
-The commands should be executed inside the folder in which the `docker-compose.yml` configuration file resides.
+The commands should be executed inside the folder in which the `docker-compose.yml` configuration file resides, ie. *docker/development/* or *docker/production/*.

 * Rebuilding and starting the containers: `docker-compose up --build`
 * Running in the background (daemon mode): `docker-compose up -d --build`